getty708/PubZ/docs/docs/dev/models.md

 #### title
 TBA

-!!!
-Warning
-	**Dev**: How to store information about capital letters.

 #### page
 TBA

-Just a number, or double hyphen notation style (e.g. `100--120`).

 #### DB: Unique Restriction
 The following set of field shall be unique.
 If some of us are accepted in the same domestic conference. please use memo feild to avoid unique restriction.